 The assumption of inequality-averse preferences does not postulate the higher-order punishment opportunities to alter or improve (first-order) punitive norms among third parties in groups as a symmetric equilibrium outcome.
-However, higher-order punishment behaviors can also be predicted under the assumption of social preferences, once deviating from the symmetry in behaviors (see Appendix B for the detailed mathematical analyses).
+However, higher-order punishment behaviors can also be predicted under the assumption of social preferences, once deviating from the symmetry in behaviors (see Appendix B for the detailed mathematical analyses).23

 First, under the assumption of inequality aversion, a third party's failure to (first-order) punish a defector invites higher-order punishments from their peers.
 Notice that when first-order punishments of a defector are heterogeneous in the "betrayal" scenario, a third party that punished less (informally, "non-punisher," hereafter) has an advantage in terms of interim payoff levels.
 Thus, the peers' higher-order punishment of the non-punisher mitigates inequality by decreasing the non-punisher's payoff advantage.
-Likewise, a non-punisher in the "mutual defection" scenario invites higher-order punishments from their
+Likewise, a non-punisher in the "mutual defection" scenario invites higher-order punishments from their peers due to receiving the highest interim payoff in the group after the first punishment stage.
+Higher-order punishment of the non-punisher thus again reduces inequality among the group members.
+Second, a third party's punishment of a cooperator in the "victim" scenario also invites higher-order punishments,

-&lt;sup>20 More precisely, it predicts that a third party never punishes a PD player in the "victim" and "mutual defection" scenario in all three treatments.
-In contrast, the third party is predicted to punish a PD player in the "mutual cooperation" scenario if and only if $\alpha_i > 2$ in the Baseline treatment, and $\alpha_i/2 + \beta_i > 2$ in the Trio and Higher-Order treatments - see Appendix B. The two conditions, $\alpha_i > 2$ and $\alpha_i/2 + \beta_i > 2$ , are restrictive, however.
-Almost all people do not satisfy the conditions if using the distribution of $\alpha_i$ and $\beta_i$ calibrated by Fehr and Schmidt (2010).
-A third party is predicted to punish a defector in the "betrayal" scenario if $\alpha_i + \beta_i/2 > 1$ in the Baseline treatment, and $\alpha_i/2 + 3\beta_i/4 > 1$ in the Trio and Higher-Order treatments.
-These conditions are less restrictive than the ones reported in footnote 20.
+Order treatments - see Appendix B. The two conditions, $\alpha_i > 2$ and $\alpha_i/2 + \beta_i > 2$, are restrictive, however.
+Almost all people do not satisfy the conditions if using the distribution of α_i and β_i calibrated by Fehr and Schmidt (2010).
+22 A third party is predicted to punish a defector in the "betrayal" scenario if $\alpha_i + \beta_i/2 > 1$ in the Baseline treatment, and $\alpha_i/2 + 3\beta_i/4 > 1$ in the Trio and Higher-Order treatments.
+These conditions are less restrictive than the ones reported in footnote 23.

-&lt;sup>22 These predictions on higher-order punishments are formally derived by examining how the average higher-order punishment amount in a given scenario (Figure B.4 for the "mutual cooperation" scenario, Figure B.6 for the "betrayal" and "victim" scenarios, and Figure B.8 for the "mutual defection" scenario) depends on their fellow third parties' punishment amounts in the second stage - see Remarks 1 to 4 in Appendix B.3.
+23 These predictions on higher-order punishments are formally derived by examining how the average higher-order punishment amount in a given scenario (Figure B.4 for the "mutual cooperation" scenario, Figure B.6 for the "betrayal" and "victim" scenarios, and Figure B.8 for the "mutual defection" scenario) depends on their fellow third parties' punishment amounts in the second stage - see Remarks 1 to 4 in Appendix B.3.